Purple-Recovery/purple-recovery/README.md

   * Resides on client-side only

 #### DropANoteView
-  * Displays the text “Anything missing?” with a button to send feedback
+  * Displays the text “Anything missing?” with a button to open FormModalView
   * Visible as a bottom-right corner footer on all pages
-  * Communicates with DropANoteController to display SubmitAResourceView on button click
   * Resides on client-side only

-#### SubmitAResourceView
+#### FormModalView
   * Displays a submittable form with fields for name, email, suggestions for a new resource, and general feedback
   * Displays submit button on the bottom right
-  * Communicates with FormVerificationController to validate form data
+  * Communicates with FormValidationContoller to validate each field
   * Resides on client-side only

 #### SubmissionSuccessView